 Raspberry Lemon Cream Tart

-- Flour for the work surface
+- Flour or powdered sugar, for the work surface

-- 1 sheet frozen puff pastry thawed in the refrigerator
+- 1 sheet frozen puff pastry, thawed in the refrigerator

-- 1 large egg beaten
+- 1 large egg, beaten

-- 2 teaspoons granulated sugar
+- 2 teaspoons granulated sugar or coarse sparkling sugar

-- 1/2 cup heavy cream
+- ½ cup heavy cream

-- 4 ounces cream cheese softened
+- 4 ounces cream cheese, softened

-- 2/3 cup powdered sugar
+- ⅔ cup powdered sugar